Peter N. Wasylyk

-Peter N. Wasylyk (born 1957) is an American attorney who is also a Democratic party member of the Rhode Island House of Representatives, representing the 6th District since 2003.
+Peter N. Wasylyk (born 1957) is an American attorney who is also a Democratic party member of the Rhode Island House of Representatives, representing the 6th District from 2003 until 2011 after previously serving in the 10th district from 1985 until 2003.
 During the 2009-2010 sessions, he served on the House Committee on Health, Education and Welfare, and served as Deputy Majority Leader.
 Wasylyk was defeated in the 14 September 2010 Democratic Primary to Raymond A. Hull, who went on to win the general election on 2 November 2010.